kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

 ## Subscription Status

 The `status.ready` field shows the overall readiness of the Subscription.
 If `false`, check the `status.conditions` array for details.
-The most important condition is of type Ready.

 ## Custom Resource Parameters

-The following table lists all the possible parameters of the Subscription CR:
+> **NOTE:**
+> If the Subscription CR and the target subscriber aren't the same namespace, you must specify the **sink.ref.namespace**.
+>
+> Eventing backends might not support certain characters in event names defined under **spec.type**.
+If you use unsupported characters, the Eventing module removes them.
+For details, see [Event Name Cleanup](../evnt-event-names.md#event-name-cleanup).

 <!-- TABLE-START -->
 ### Subscription.eventing.kyma-project.io/v1alpha2